Juliet-Simpson/Find-A-Bible-Quote/README.md

 ### **1. Strategy**

-To create a web abb that gives the user an interface to meet the needs of the user stories, connected to a MongoDB database.
+To create a web app that gives the user an interface to meet the needs of the user stories, connected to a MongoDB database.
 This will store all the quotes added and associated information so that it can be accessed (Read), added to (Created), edited (Updated) or removed (Deleted).
 In this way this project will meet its CRUD requirements.

 ### **2. Scope**